 In his book entitled Wisdom for Each Day, the internationally known evangelist Billy Graham declares on page 207, “All believers are called to be holy in mind, body, and spirit (1 Peter 1:15).”
 And on pages 78-79 of his book entitled The Journey, Graham says,“Do you want to know what God’s will is for you?
 It is for you to become more and more like Christ.
 This is spiritual maturity and if you make this your goal, it will change your life.”
 Furthermore, Graham asserts on page 269 of his book entitled Answers to Life’s Problems, “If you belong to Jesus Christ, you are called to live a life of purity and holiness.
 God wants your mind to be shaped by Him so that your thoughts and goals reflect Christ.”

-Likewise, Bridges declares on page 22 of his book, “God has called every Christian to a holy life.
+Likewise, Bridges declares on page 22 of his previously cited book, “God has called every Christian to a holy life.
 There are no exceptions to this call.”
-Then, on page 36, he says that God requires “that we be serious about holiness” and “that we earnestly pursue holiness as a way of life.”
+Then, on page 36 of the same book, he says that God requires “that we be serious about holiness” and “that we earnestly pursue holiness as a way of life.”
 And, on page 43, Bridges adds, “Holiness has to do with more than mere acts.
 Our motives must be holy, that is, arising from a desire to do something simply because it is the will of God.”

-Passages in both the Old and New Testaments instruct God’s people to be holy.
-Although the Old Testament passages may be relevant to Christians as well as to Hebrews, we will focus on the New Testament passages.
+Scriptures in both the Old and New Testaments of the Bible instruct God’s people to be holy.
+Although the Old Testament scriptures may be relevant to Christians as well as to Hebrews, we will focus on the New Testament scriptures.

 Romans 12:1: I [the Apostle Paul] beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.